danield424/Streetcar_Delay_Analysis/README.md

 # TTC Streetcar Delay Analysis

 ## Overview
 This paper analyzes TTC streetcar data from the City of Toronto's Open Data Catalogue.
-It looks at streetcar data between 2022 and 2024 to assess patterns in delay length and frequency.
+It researches streetcar data between 2022 and 2024 to assess patterns in delay length and frequency.

 ## File Structure